edom/work/edom.github.io/physics.md

     - [WP:Philosophy of physics](https://en.wikipedia.org/wiki/Philosophy_of_physics)
     - [WP:Philosophy of science](https://en.wikipedia.org/wiki/Philosophy_of_science)
         - [WP:Demarcation problem](https://en.wikipedia.org/wiki/Demarcation_problem): What is science?
 What isn't?
+- Newton's insight
+    - Both the apple and the moon fall toward the Earth *in the same way* (due to the same cause: "gravity").
 - Ontology
     - an attempt
         - undefined terms